nikolasFreitas/vanillla-webpack-builder/README.md

 # vanillla-webpack-builder
+(TESTED ONLY IN UBUNTU 20.04 LTS)
 ## Why?
- - Frontends that want to build a fast project design to test theories or study;
+ - Frontends that want to build a fast project to test code or study;
  - Time economic;
- - Easy pattern to start vanilla a application;
+ - Easy pattern to start vanilla application;
  - Webpack to use npm libraries;
  - Easy costumization, extremely open wide;